uperl/Net-Curl-Easy-FFI/README.md

 be chained like this.

-The basic flow of most requests will work like this, once [Net::Swirl::CurlEasy](https://metacpan.org/pod/Net::Swirl::CurlEasy) instance is created, you can set what options you want, and then call [perform](#perform) to make the actual request.
+The basic flow of most requests will work like this, once [Net::Swirl::CurlEasy](https://metacpan.org/pod/Net::Swirl::CurlEasy) instance is created, you can set what options you want using [setopt](#setopt), and then call [perform](#perform) to make the actual request.
 The only **required** option is `url`.
 We also set `followlocation` to follow any redirects, since our server PSGI redirects `/` to `/hello-world`.
+If you did not set this option, then you would get the 301 response instead.
 If you are used to using the `curl` command line interface, this is equivalent to its `-L` option.

 By default curl writes the body of the response to STDOUT, which is why we see it printed when the example is run.